sprat-kv/jobseeker-analytics/docs/use_cases/application_response_rates.md

 - Updates every week.
 - Can be checked manually, or does so automatically (depending on whether the data is known to the app).

+**Users can open the Stats page and see the community average statistic (or some estimate) to give context to the data.**
+- Next to each graph (or overlaid on it) display an average statistic graph.

 ### Edge Cases